Deland-Labs/DFT-Standard-Tutorial/docs/Intro.md

 DFT means **Dfinity Fungible Token**.

 ## Overview
-Token standard will help Dfinity ecological developers adopt the same standard and promote the prosperity of the Dfinity ecosystem
+Token standard will help Dfinity developers to adopt the same standard and promote the prosperity of the Dfinity ecosystem

 ## Rules of Token Standard Design